 Starting 10am Wednesday 12th September and ending Friday the 14th, delegates (industry professionals, musicians, media and others) were kept busy with live music, panels, one-on-one sessions, and keynotes with additional lunch breaks and after parties to network, have a drink and enjoy.

-The conference begun with a keynote from legendary musician Steve Earle, which was followed by various panels, where delegates had the option of going to throughout the day.
+The conference begun with a keynote from legendary musician Steve Earl, which was followed by various panels, in which delegates had the option of going to throughout the day.

 Steve spoke about growing up in Texas and working and negotiating deals as a writer in Nashville with the idea of “being responsible for your own art”.
 He discussed his music; albums and the highlight of having Bob Dylan cover one of the songs.
 With Dylan, politics plays a part in his music and Steve went on to discuss the fusion of music and politics discussing his future project working in Jerusalem, Israel, on some new music.

-Other keynote speakers were Mark Poston Chairman of EMI Music Australia and New Zealand on the Thursday, and musicians Claire Bowditch, David Bridie, Ian Haug, and Ben Lee on the Friday.
+Other keynote speakers were Mark Poston (EMI) on the Thursday, and musicians Claire Bowditch, David Bridie, Ian Haug, and Ben Lee on the Friday.
 Each had a story to tell of where they came from, where they are today, and what inspired them to want to work in the music industry as either a musician or head of a major company.

 Poston started working in a record store, and pushed the fact that you need to use your contacts, get yourself known and ‘make your own luck’ – saying, “Surround yourself with people smarter than you and listen; even if they have different perspectives”.